JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_Behaviour_Trees.md

 ## 5. Creating the scenes

 The behaviour tree nodes work with both 2D and 3D scenes.
-For this tutorial we are creating a 2D main scene because setting up the assets for a 2D scene is much quicker.
+For this tutorial we are creating everything in 2D because setting up the assets for 2D scenes is much quicker.

 1. In your Godot Project, create a Node2D-based scene, name it as **tutorial_scene** and save it.